 "When we acknowledge our children’s right to want things, as well as their right to be upset when they can’t have what they want, it goes a long way toward defusing their anger and the tantrums that occur as a result.” -- Nancy Samalin

-yes to everything our child wants.
+We can't say yes to everything our child wants.
 Sometimes we need to say No, for their own good, or for the greater good of the family or community.
-It's hard for
+It's

-children to accept big disappointments and weather that sadness.
-But when we allow them to feel their disappointment and love them through it, they
+hard for children to accept big disappointments and weather that sadness.
+But when we allow them to feel their disappointment and love them through